Dathasai1234/Personal-Notes/Projects/Reckner/Security checks.md

 	- 5378: The requested credentials delegation was disallowed by policy.
 	- 5632: A request was made to authenticate to a wireless network.
 	- 5633: A request was made to authenticate to a wired network.
+- Auditing these events may be useful when investigating a security incident.

 **Impact**:  security incidents might not be detected or not enough evidence will be available for network forensic analysis after security incidents occur.